JasonGreich/Cyber-Avalanche/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+### Harnessing Machine Learning for Cybersecurity: Unveiling the Power of Predictive Models:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project employs advanced machine learning techniques to analyze and predict cyber attack patterns.
+By carefully selecting features and tuning the Random Forest algorithm, we tailor the model to achieve accurate anomaly detection, enabling organizations to proactively defend against cyber threats.
+The integration of machine learning models into the data pipeline ensures a comprehensive approach to cybersecurity analysis.

 <br><br>